 1. PURPOSE.
-The purpose of this Scheduling Policy of the Anne Arundel Baseball Cooperative (AABC, or Co-op) is to explain how the Co-op game schedules are created, and the role of each individual organization throughout the season.
+The purpose of the Scheduling Rules of the Anne Arundel Baseball Cooperative (AABC, or Co-op) is to explain how the Co-op game schedules are created, and the role of each individual organization throughout the season.

 2. PLANNING MEETING.
 The AABC holds a meeting 1-2 months before each season.